Healthy Homes Assessment Wilton

 What We Do

-As building inspectors we are experts in all components associated with expert house examinations.
-We’re there to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects of professional house inspections.
+We’re here to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t get any unexpected or expensive expenses, which means you can relax and focus on the exciting aspects of purchasing or owning the house.
+We take your investment seriously We conduct comprehensive inspections so you won’t receive any expensive or unwelcome expenses, which means you can relax and focus on the exciting aspects of buying or owning a house.

-We offer a wide range of services to ensure that you are completely informed of the condition of any property you may be considering buying or selling as well as additional solutions.
+We specialise in a range of solutions to make sure that you are fully aware of the state of any property you may be thinking of buying or selling as well as additional services.

-We don’t just work with you , but we also work with some big clients like bank branches, local councils and insurance firms.
-They seem to like our peace of mind provided, by the data contained that we offer in our reports of building inspections.
+We do not just work with you but we also work with some important clients such as the local authorities, banks and insurance companies.
+They clearly enjoy their peace of mind provided, thanks to the information included in our reports on building inspections.

 Get in Touch - Have Peace of Mind